 You must be able to prove that you’ve filed your federal and state income tax returns for the past four years.

 - Your debts can’t exceed certain limits.
 You cannot file if your unsecured debts are greater than $360,475 or if your secured debts are more than $1,081,400.

-Like Chapter 7, Chapter 13 requires proof that you've received credit counseling from an approved agency within 180 days prior to filing bankruptcy.
-Additionally, you cannot file if you've had a bankruptcy case dismissed or failed to comply with bankruptcy court orders within the past 180 days.
+Like Chapter 7, Chapter 13 requires proof that you’ve received credit counseling from an approved agency within 180 days before filing bankruptcy.
+Additionally, you cannot file if you’ve had a bankruptcy case dismissed or failed to comply with bankruptcy court orders within the past 180 days.

 Below is an overview of the filing process.

 - Your lawyer will begin by helping you prepare a voluntary bankruptcy petition and detailed schedules of your assets, liabilities, income, and expenses.
 You’ll be required to provide proof of income, copies of your tax returns for the last four years, and confirmation that you’ve participated in the mandatory credit counseling.
 In addition, you must develop a reasonable payment plan that outlines how you will pay off your debts.
 This plan must be filed with the court and is subject to court approval.

 - After your lawyer assists you in electronically filing your bankruptcy petition, an automatic stay will take effect.
 This temporary order will protect you from harassment by creditors and your home and other property from foreclosure or repossession.